-ECONOMICS-THE DISCIPLINE
+ECONOMICS: THE DISCIPLINE

 The study of every discipline starts with the process of defining it.
 Economics is no exception to this.
-But the challenge of articulating an over-arching definition of any discipline has never been an easy task, and at the end one has to be satisfied with a partial definition.
-Different economists have seen the discipline with differing perspectives and have been coming up with differing definitions-at times a large number of such definitions became either narrow or incomprehensible.
-But it is quite necessary to come out with a working definition of the subject one intends to study.
+But the challenge of articulating an overarching definition of any discipline has never been an easy task, and at the end one has to be satisfied with a partial definition.
+Different economists have seen the discipline with differing perspectives and have been coming up with differing definitions-at times, a large number of such definitions became either narrow or incomprehensible.
+But it is necessary to have a working definition of the subject if one intends to study it.

-Before coming out with our own working definition of the subject, we may cite here two highly acclaimed and internationally established attempts in this direction:
+Before arriving at our own working definition of the subject, we may cite here two highly acclaimed and internationally established attempts in this direction: